We’ll focus on put spreads in this chapter. As a reminder, a put spread is:

 Long 1 ABC Jan 50 put

-We’ll use the same four-step system used in the call spreads chapter to answer maximum gain, maximum loss, and breakeven questions.
-Again, this system only works with spreads, which is why it’s so important to identify strategies correctly.
+You’ll use the same four-step system from the call spreads chapter to answer maximum gain, maximum loss, and breakeven questions.
+This system only works for spreads, so correctly identifying the strategy matters.

-Let’s go through the spread system together using this example:
+Let’s walk through the spread system using this example:

 Short 1 ABC Jan 40 put @ $5